About us

-We specialise in projects that connect contemporary art, social history, community engagement and installation-based practice, producing work that is visually compelling, socially relevant and built to endure.
+We specialise in projects that connect contemporary art, social history, community engagement and installation-based practice, producing work that is visually compelling and socially relevant.

 SPECIALISED AREAS